-Dr. Elena Martellozzo is a criminologist and a senior lecturer.
-She is the Programme Leader for the BA Criminology and Lectures on subject’s related to Victimisation and Cybercrime.
-When Elena lectures she bings into the classroom her research experience which includes: exploring children and young people’s online behaviour, the analysis of sexual grooming and police practice in the area of child sexual abuse, online risks and victimisation.
+Dr. Elena Martellozzo is a criminologist and an Associate Professor in Criminology.
+She is the Director of Programmes in Polocing and Lectures on subject’s related to Victimisation and Cybercrime.
+When Elena lectures she bings into the classroom her research experience which includes: exploring children and young people’s online behaviour, the analysis of sexual grooming and police practice in the area of child sexual abuse, online risks, digital harms and victimisation.

 English, Italian, Spanish